09 – 18 July 2019 |New York, United States of America

 The United Nations High-level Political Forum (HLPF) is the central platform for follow-up and review of the 2030 Agenda for Sustainable Development and the Sustainable Development Goals (SDGs).

-At this year's Forum, IRENA will co-host the following events:
+At this year's Forum, IRENA co-hosted the following events:

 When: 18:20 – 20.00 pm, 16 July